reflex-dev/reflex/README.md

  - **Public Hosting Beta**: Optionaly Deploy and Host your own apps on Pynecone!
  - **Public**: Pynecone is production ready.

  Pynecone has new releases and features coming every week!
-Make sure to: :star: star and eyes: watch this repository to stay up to date.
+Make sure to: :star: star and :eyes: watch this repository to stay up to date.

 ## Contributing